Service life and importance of circulation pumps in various systems

 Understanding Circulation Pumps

-Factors Affecting the Lifespan of a Circulation Pump
+Factors Affecting the Circulation Pump's Lifespan

-Several factors influence the lifespan of a circulation pump:
+Several factors influence a circulation pump's lifespan:

 Pump Quality: